tenayatherapeutics/Genetic-Survival-Analysis-in-UKB/README.md

          adj=TRUE) # Adj=True would add adjustments to the formula, defaulting as age and sex
 ```
 ### Expected Outputs

-- Survival plots and model summaries for both matched and unmatched populations of patients
+- Survival plots and model summaries for unmatched and matched data